A Go-To-Market Launch I’m Proud Of

 Leading EA programs is one of my favorite parts of any product launch.
 It’s the stage where you get to validate your product, gather feedback that shapes the roadmap, and watch customers interact with a nearly finished experience for the first time.

 This EA program was especially complex.
 Every customer had a different way of ingesting their traveler data into our system, which meant there was no one-size-fits-all onboarding path.
-To manage that, I designed a tiered, phased approach that grouped participants by data integration complexity and readiness.
+To manage that, I designed a tiered, phased approach that grouped participants accordingly.

-We onboarded 20 customers, focusing on those who were engaged, collaborative, and eager to co-create.
+We onboarded 20 customers, focusing on those who were engaged and eager to co-create.
 Throughout the program, we maintained a steady feedback loop with Product to capture insights, track adoption barriers, and translate real-world experiences into actionable product improvements.

 The results: